 Admission to KunstKoop only takes place if the committee, on the basis of the above criteria in conjunction with one another, issues a positive recommendation.

 The board of the Mondriaan Fund may, for budgetary reasons, request the committee to classify the positive recommendations in order of priority and to weigh the applications relative to each other.

 Participation in the KunstKoop scheme can be applied for once every two years through the online application system of the Mondriaan Fund.
-You can fill out an online application form here, and submit it with the attachments requested in the checklist below.
-Click here for the FAQ about online applications.
-The deadline was on 18 February 2019, 17:00 hrs.
+At this moment no applications can be filed.

 A policy plan of two to three A4 pages containing your vision on the exhibition policy and the choice for the artists/designers that you represent.
 How does the programme of the gallery relate to that of other galleries, both regionally and nationally?
 What is the importance, in that respect, of the gallery in the region in which it is located?
 Do you carry out gallery activities abroad?
 And if so, which are these?